aosabook/500lines/pedometer/chapter.md

 The last thing the `if` statement does, for each branch, is set the `@format` variable to either `FORMAT_COMBINED` or `FORMAT_SEPARATED`, both of which are constants that indicate the type of format the original data was passed in as.
 These are used predominantly for display purposes in the web app.
 Otherwise, the remainder of the program is no longer concerned with these two formats.

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
-As we add more and more input formats, we might deicde that a cleaner solution would be to split out the `parse` code into a `Parser` class to deal with these formats.
+As we add more and more input formats, we might decide that a cleaner solution would be to split out the `parse` code into a `Parser` class to deal with these formats.
 For now, however, two formats are a small number to work with, so it's simpler to leave this code as a single method in our `Processor` class.

 Great.
 We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse` code.
 What a relief!

 ### Step 2: Isolate Movement in the Direction of Gravity Using the Dot Product (dot_product)

 Taking the dot product in our `Processor` class is a matter of using the data in our standard format, `@parsed_data`, and applying the dot product formula to it.
 We add a `@dot_product_data` instance variable, and a method, `dot_product`, to set that variable.
-The `dot_product` method is called immeditely after `parse` in the initializer.
+The `dot_product` method is called immediately after `parse` in the initializer.
 It iterates through our standard format, `@parsed_data`, using `map`, calculating the dot product for each index and setting the final result to `@dot_product_data`.

 ![](chapter-figures/dot-product-code.png)\